argjendhaxhiu/londonbanana/README.md

 - 🍌 Instant London Banana zone checking
 - 💰 Average house price data for each postcode
 - 🚔 Crime rate information with severity ratings
-- 📍 District and location details
+- 📍 Borough and location details
 - 📱 Responsive design that works on all devices
-- 🎨 Modern flat design with beautiful colours and animations
-- ⚡ Fast client-side processing with comprehensive data

 ## London Banana Zone Coverage